128technology/docs/docs/intro_upgrading.md

 - Manually upgrading a router by invoking the `install128t` application from the Linux shell

 :::note
 The router upgrade process using the PCLI and the GUI is done in two stages: First, the software is downloaded, then it is installed.
-Using the `install128t` application steps through both of these processes.
+Use the `install128t` application steps through both of these processes.
 :::

 Prerequisites for upgrades now include configuring a user with super user (sudo) privileges. **SSH Root login is not permitted.** If the existing version allows SSH Root login, it will be disabled during the upgrade.
 When a system is installed using the OTP ISO, a "t128" user is configured with sudo privileges.

 ### Version Dependencies

-The conductor Major.Minor version must be greater than or equal to the router version.
-The router version can not exceed the conductors major.minor version, but it can have a greater patch version.
-All [versions currently under support](about_support_policy.md) contract can be run on a router and managed by the conductor, provided that the conductor version is greater.
-Versions of software not under support contract *may* work, but are not guaranteed to do so.
+The conductor `major.minor` version must be greater than or equal to the router version.
+The router version can not exceed the conductors `major.minor` version, but it can have a greater patch version.
+All [versions currently under support](about_support_policy.md) can be run on a router and managed by the conductor, provided that the conductor version is greater.
+Versions of software not under support *may* work, but are not guaranteed to do so.

 Examples:
 - Conductor running version 5.3.0, managing Routers running version 5.1.1: Supported.